Info icon

 05 Repeat steps no. 3 and 4 for each active Reserved Instance available in the selected AWS region.

-06 Change the AWS cloud region by updating the --region command parameter value and repeat the remediation process for other regions.
+06 Change the AWS cloud region by updating the --region command parameter value and repeat the Remediation process for other regions.

 Remediation / Resolution

 Case A: Check your Amazon CloudTrail logs (if Cloudtrail service is enabled) from the date when the unwanted purchase request was placed to determine the request origin and context.
-To find and analyze the necessary AWS API logging data, perform the following actions:
+To find and analyze the necessary AWS API logging data, perform the following operations:

 Using AWS Console